Cablevision: NFL Network

 Until 2012, Cablevision never carried the NFL Network, as the company stated that it would like to be able to carry NFL Sunday Ticket (which was, by contract, exclusive to DirecTV until the completion of the 2022 season) before it carries NFL Network.
 This has been criticized by New Jersey legislators.
 Recently however, Cablevision purchased Bresnan Communications, a company headquartered in Purchase, New York, but which did all of its business in the Rocky Mountain region.
 Because of this, the NFL Network is carried on the former Bresnan (now Optimum West) systems, but not on Optimum systems in Greater New York.
 Finally, on August 16, 2012, Cablevision announced that they have reached an agreement with the NFL to carry the network on all its systems effective August 17.

 Tennis Channel

-Cablevision also carried the Tennis Channel for a brief period of time from October 2009-September 2011.
+Cablevision also carried the Tennis Channel for a brief period of time from October 2009 to September 2011.
 Cablevision joined the NCTC in August 2009 just to carry the Tennis Channel on the premium sports package which costs extra per month.
 By joining NCTC the Tennis Channel was forced to give its signal to Cablevision.
 Once the Tennis Channel's contract expired with NCTC on September 3, 2011, the Tennis Channel pulled its signal from all cable carriers unwilling to negotiate a new deal or carry the channel more widespread.
 The Tennis Channel was pulled from Verizon but returned on January 17, 2012.
 Cablevision has yet to make any attempt at bringing the Tennis Channel back as of June 2012.